smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 The GPS module (center of the PCB) is a [PA1010D from Adafruit.](https://www.adafruit.com/product/4415) That module is a PCB with some through-hole solder pads, a voltage regulator, a backup battery, two LEDS, and a [CDTop CD-PA1010D module.](https://cdn-learn.adafruit.com/assets/assets/000/084/295/original/CD_PA1010D_Datasheet_v.03.pdf?1573833002)
-The CDTop module contains a [MediaTek MT3333.](https://labs.mediatek.com/en/chipset/MT3333) It is connected to the Teensy via one of its hardware UARTs and seen by the computer as the second serial port.
+The CDTop module contains a [MediaTek MT3333.](https://labs.mediatek.com/en/chipset/MT3333) It is connected to the Teensy via one of its hardware UARTs and is seen by the computer as the second serial port.
 Both TX and RX are connected so that the user can send commands to the GPS via serial as well as receive data.
 The [command reference is here.](https://cdn-shop.adafruit.com/datasheets/PMTK_A11.pdf)